Savageland

-Savageland is a 2015 American mockumentary horror film written and directed by Phil Guidry, Simon Herbert, and David Whelan, concerning a massacre on a US-Mexico border town that leaves every citizen dead except for an amateur photographer who is accused of committing it.
+Savageland is a 2015 American mockumentary horror film written and directed by Phil Guidry, Simon Herbert, and David Whelan, concerning the events massacre on a US-Mexico border town of Sangre de Cristo that leaves every citizen dead except for an illegal immigrant amateur photographer who is accused of committing it.

 Plot

-On the night of June 2, 2011, the Bordertown of Sangre De Cristo, Arizona was besieged by an undisclosed incident resulting in the grisly massacre of the town's population of 57 residents.
+On the night of June 2, 2011, the border town of Sangre de Cristo, Arizona was besieged by an undisclosed incident resulting in the grisly massacre of the town's population of 57 residents.
 The bodies of most residents are never found, and remains of the victims are dismembered and covered with human bite marks.

 The police apprehend the lone survivor of the event: Francisco Salazar, town resident, handyman, and amateur photographer, who was caught trying to flee south to Mexico.
 Due to him also being a loner, drifter, and having illegally entered the country years before, he is labeled as the prime suspect of the killings.
 He also falls under suspicion after being accused of having an inappropriate relationship with Grace Putnam, the young daughter of religious missionary Duane, who is a friend of Salazar's; other residents acknowledge the dynamic was innocent.
-Salazar refuses to speak and, despite contradictory evidence pointing to it being impossible that he committed the murders—a lack of motive, the difficulty of killing so many residents in a single evening, and the fact that he himself has the same bite marks as the victims—he is found guilty and sentenced to death by lethal injection.
-Interviews with residents, families of victims, and Salazar's sister give mixed opinions on Salazar's character and guilt.
-Salazar himself is ambivalent about the trial, and grants only one interview with a criminal psychologist.
-He claims that he brought his camera along on the night of June 2 to document the events, but lost the footage while escaping; however, one camera roll is eventually discovered by a resident who had initially apprehended him, and forwarded to an independent journalist working on the case.
+Salazar refuses to speak and, despite contradictory evidence pointing to it being impossible that he committed the murders—a lack of motive, the difficulty of killing so many residents in a single evening and the fact that he himself has the same bite marks as the victims—he is found guilty and sentenced to death by lethal injection within 30 minutes of deliberation.
+Interviews with residents, families of victims, Salazar's sister give mixed opinions on Salazar's character and guilt.
+Salazar himself is ambivalent about the trial, and grants only one interview with a criminal psychologist who decides Salazar story is consistent and he is suffering from PTSD.
+He claims that he brought his camera along on the night of June 2 to document the events but lost the footage while escaping; however, one camera roll is eventually discovered by a resident who had initially apprehended him and forwarded to an independent journalist working on the case.